Musa-Azeem/IPC-String-Search/README.md

 ### SharedMemoryManager
 - This class serves as the parent class for TextServer and TextClient, defining the attribtues shared by both.
-- This class is defined in the files `inc/shared-memory-manager.h` and `src/shared-memory-manager.cc`
+- This class is defined in the files `inc/shared-memory-manager.h`
 - This class is included in `text-server.h` and `text-client.h`

 ### TextServer